jnnrdn/wp-dev-helpers/README.md

 Installation from GitHub is as simple as cloning the repo onto your local machine.
 To clone the repo, do the following:

 1. Using PhpStorm, open your project and navigate to `wp-content/plugins/`.
 (Or open terminal and navigate there).
-2. Then type: `git clone https://github.com/KnowTheCode/WordPress-Starter-Plugin-Lab`.
+2. Then type: `git clone https://github.com/webjen/wp-dev-helpers.git`.
-3. Go into the new folder
+3. Go into the new folder `cd dev-helpers`
 4. Run `composer install` in terminal to bring in the dependencies and install Composer locally.

 ## Notes